 Cayley Graphs and Generalized Tonnetze.
-Let S be the 1-skeleton of a chord-based simplicial complex built from a set of chords equivalent up to inversion and transposition.
+Let S be the 1-skeleton of a chordbased simplicial complex built from a set of chords equivalent up to inversion and transposition.
 S is a graph composed by vertices representing all the pitch classes, and edges representing 2-note chords associated with a particular interval.
 If a pitch class is connected to an edge associated with an interval i (for example a minor third), it is easy to see that, thanks to the transposition operation of the dihedral group, every other pitch class in S will be connected to an edge associated with i as well.
 As a consequence, the neighborhood of each pitch class of S can be defined by the same set of intervals J. For this reason, S can be related to a generalized Tonnetz in which pitch classes are neighboring according to a particular set of intervals.
-Moreover, by considering J as a generating set of a subgroup of intervals I, one can consider the Cayley graph Cay(I,J) associated with the group presentation I0 can be related to I1 cayley graph I2 cayley graph I3 can be related to I3.
+Moreover, by considering J as a generating set of a subgroup of intervals I, one can consider the Cayley graph Cay(I, J) associated with the group presentation $\langle J|R \rangle$ where R is the set of relations linking the elements of J. Cay(I, J) can be related to S.

-A simplicial complex $\mathcal{C}(X)$ is thus related to a particular generalized Tonnetz defined by intervals contained in chords having the interval structure X. But a generalized Tonnetz can be related to several simplicial complexes.
-For example $\mathcal{C}(1,3,4,4)$, $\mathcal{C}(1,3,5,3)$ and $\mathcal{C}(1,3,1,3,1,3)$ are all related to the same generalized Tonnetz in which two pitch classes are neighbor if they are separated by an interval class in $\{1,3,4,5\}$.
-For N=12, among the 64 generalized Tonnetze computed by enumerating all possible interval class sets, only 30 correspond to a 1-skeleton of a chord-based simplicial complex.
+A simplicial complex C(X) is thus related to a particular generalized Tonnetz defined by intervals contained in chords having the interval structure X. But a generalized Tonnetz can be related to several simplicial complexes.
+For example C(1,3,4,4), C(1,3,5,3) and C(1,3,1,3,1,3) are all related to the same generalized Tonnetz in which two pitch classes are neighbor if they are separated by an interval class in $\{1,3,4,5\}$ .
+For N = 12, among the 64 generalized Tonnetze computed by enumerating all possible interval class sets, only 30 correspond to a 1-skeleton of a chord-based simplicial complex.